ValueRaider/yfinance-cache/README.md

-# IMPORTANT: Current version has bugs in applying new dividends and splits to cached data, just be aware.
-I have a big update almost ready that will fix this, and introduce 'data verification'.

 # yfinance-cache
 Caching wrapper for yfinance module.
 Intelligent caching, not dumb caching of web requests:
 - If requested data not in cache, `yfinance` is called